filecoin-shipyard/shipyard/README.md

 # Filecoin Shipyard

-The Filecoin Shipyard is a venue for the community to collaborate on code libraries, research experiments, products and more.
-It's an area for people of all backgrounds to contribute their talents to help create some of the user-driven tools that continue to keep the Filecoin ecosystem robust and thriving.
+Welcome to the Filecoin Shipyard!
+Inspired by the active and bustling places where ships are built and repaired, this is a venue for the Filecoin community to pursue and collaborate on code libraries, tools, experiments, products, and more.

+It serves as a companion to the [filecoin-project](https://github.com/filecoin-project) Github org.

 #### Have a project to add?